 I wrote this blog after retiring, to sort out and share what I had learned from my years teaching young adolescents in an extraordianry learning community.

-One thread of the blog thinks about reading and writing, with suggestions for some basic formats for helping students become more confident and more successful as readers and writers–many of those applicable to older writers at any stage in their journey.
+One thread of the blog thinks about reading and writing, with suggestions for some basic formats for helping students become more confident and more successful as readers and writers–many of those usable by older writers at any stage in their journey.

 Other threads, linked in the navigation choices for the blog, explore ideas and ways of looking at the world which have become recurrent preoccupations of my poetry.